Kathy Kirby

-Kathy Kirby (born Catherine Ethel O'Rourke; 20 October 1938 – 19 May 2011) was an English singer.
-She is best known for her cover version of Doris Day's "Secret Love" and for representing the United Kingdom in the 1965 Eurovision Song Contest where she finished in second place.
+Kathy Kirby (born Catherine Ethel O'Rourke; 20 October 1938 – 20 May 2011) was an English singer, best known for her cover version of Doris Day's "Secret Love" and for representing the United Kingdom in the 1965 Eurovision Song Contest, where she finished in second place.
 Her popularity peaked in the 1960s, when she was one of the best-known and most-recognised personalities in British show business.

 Early life

-Kirby was born in Ilford, Essex, later part of Greater London, the eldest of three children of Irish parents.
+Kirby was born in Ilford, Essex (later part of Greater London), the eldest of three children of Irish parents.
 Her mother Eileen brought them up alone after their father left early in their childhood.
-Kirby grew up on Tomswood Hill, Barkingside, in Ilford, and attended the Ursuline Convent School where she sang in the choir.
+Kirby grew up on Tomswood Hill, Barkingside, in Ilford, and attended the Ursuline Convent School, where she sang in the choir.